r-devel/template-repository/CONTRIBUTING.md

 - Provide project and platform versions (R, quarto, IDE, etc), depending on what seems relevant.

-We will then endeavour to answer your question as soon as possible.
+We will then aim to answer your question as soon as possible.

 <!-- You might want to create a separate issue tag for questions and include it
 in this description.
 People should then tag their issues accordingly.